This post may contain affiliate links. Please read our disclosure policy.

 How To Make Buttered Noodles

-1. Cook the Pasta: Bring a pot of salted water to a boil and cook 2 ounces of pasta until al dente.
-Reserve 2 tablespoons of the pasta water before draining.
-Set the pasta aside.
+1. Cook the pasta: Bring a small pot of salted water to a boil.
+Add 2 ounces of pasta and cook until al dente.
+Before draining, reserve 2 tablespoons of the pasta water.
+Drain the pasta and set aside.

-noodles cooking in a pot of boiling water.
+a single serving of noodles cooking in a pot on the stove.

-1. Prepare the Sauce: In the same pot, melt the butter over medium heat.
-Add the minced garlic and cook for 1 minute, stirring frequently.
+1. Melt the butter and cook the garlic: Return the pot to the stove over medium heat.
+Add the butter and let it melt.
+Stir in the minced garlic and cook for about 1 minute, stirring frequently, until fragrant.

 garlic cooking in butter in a small saucepan.

-1. Combine Pasta and Sauce: Remove the pot from the heat.
-Add the cooked pasta and reserved pasta water, stirring until the pasta is well-coated in the butter sauce.
+1. Combine the pasta and sauce: Remove the pot from the heat.
+Add the cooked pasta and reserved pasta water.
+Stir until the noodles are evenly coated in the butter.

 adding pasta water to cooked pasta in a pot.

-1. Add Cheese and Seasoning: Stir in freshly grated Parmesan cheese, a pinch of salt, and black pepper to taste. cheese and a pinch of salt and pepper.
+1. Add the cheese and seasoning: Stir in freshly grated Parmesan cheese.
+Season with salt and black pepper to taste.

 adding parmesan cheese to a bowl of pasta.